Travis Knight: Animation

 After Travis Knight graduated from Portland State University, Knight's father had become an investor in Will Vinton Studios, and persuaded the company to hire Travis as an intern.
 He worked on the television series The PJs for Fox Studios and Gary & Mike on UPN, as well as television commercials and promo spots.

 By 2003, Phil Knight became a controlling shareholder in Will Vinton Studios, and Travis Knight was promoted to the board of directors, despite having no management experience himself.
-Following the firing of Vinton, the Knights began to reorganize the failing studio, which was rebranded as Laika.
+Following the firing of Vinton, the Knights began to reorganize the studio, which was rebranded as Laika.

 Since 2005, Travis Knight has served as Laika's vice president of animation.
 He was a producer and lead animator for Coraline (2009), ParaNorman (2012) and The Boxtrolls (2014).
 He also sits on the Laika board of directors.
 Along with Anthony Stacchi and Graham Annable, Knight was nominated for Best Animated Feature at the Academy Awards, for The Boxtrolls.

 He is the current president and CEO of Laika, along with serving on the board of directors of his father's company, Nike, Inc., a position he assumed in 2015.